 Infection occurs when a microorganism (germ) settles in a part of the body and multiplies.
 Infections may be caused by bacteria, viruses, parasites and some other, more obscure microorganisms.
 Some can be cured with medications – antibiotics, antifungals, antivirals to name a few.
 Some are self-limiting and will go away without medical treatment.
 But, even infections that don’t require medication have the potential to make you very sick.
 You may need “supportive care” until the infection is gone – like IV fluids, oxygen or a breathing tube.
 You may need to be isolated from the public for your protection (or theirs).

 As with all cases, it must first be established that a healthcare provider rendered substandard care that resulted in harm to the patient.
-Usually, the issue in an infection case is that the provider failed to diagnose infection or delayed making the diagnosis and that by the time the diagnosis was made and treatment started, it was too late to avoid serious harm.
-Rarely can it be proved that someone negligently caused an infection.
+Usually, the issue in an infection case is that the provider failed to diagnose infection or delayed making the diagnosis and by the time the diagnosis was made and treatment started, it was too late to avoid serious harm.
+Rarely can it be proven that someone negligently caused an infection.
 More often the issue is that someone negligently responded to an established infection.
 Whether or not you have a medical malpractice case related to an infection will depend on a number of factors:

 - Was there some inciting event that should have increased the doctor’s suspicion – like recent surgery or exposure to a sick population (chicken pox at your child’s daycare);